-It is no easy thing for parents to watch their sons struggle with addiction, substance abuse, and related behavioral problems.
+It is no easy thing for parents to watch their children struggle with addiction, substance abuse and related behavioral problems.
 It can be an incredibly difficult and confusing time for a parent.
 You want to help, but you have questions about what the best approach is.

-Dual diagnosis treatment for men is not a rare phenomenon by any means; as many as half of those with a drug or alcohol addiction also have some form of mental illness.
+Dual diagnosis treatment is not a rare phenomenon by any means: as many as half of those with a drug or alcohol addiction also have some form of mental illness.
 Any combination of depression, anxiety, bipolar or other mental health disorder combined with drug abuse, alcoholism, compulsive gambling or other addiction can qualify someone for dual diagnosis treatment.

 These co-occurring disorders are found more often than not in people entering rehabilitation facilities.
 Even for those who suffer only from addiction and no other disorder, learning the mental health principles and self-care topics taught in group therapy sessions proves invaluable and a necessary part of gaining a new sobriety toolset.

 The Interwoven Nature of Addiction and Mental Health Issues

 Addiction and mental health epitomize the age-old question “Which came first: the chicken or the egg?”.

 When someone has a dual diagnosis, it can be difficult to unravel whether their addiction caused mental health problems or vice versa.
 Substance use and withdrawal often cause depression, anxiety and other reactions.

 Just as commonly, individuals suffering from mental illness or even unpleasant emotions might cope by using substances.
 Although it can be difficult to pinpoint which diagnosis triggered the other, of greater concern is how best to deal with these medical issues.

 Here are some of the reasons people in recovery have cited for turning to drugs and alcohol as a subconscious, self-medicating coping mechanism: